 Atlanta OKs ban on smoking inside bars, restaurant, airport

-ATLANTA (AP) — Atlanta's city council has approved a far-reaching ban on smoking and vaping in restaurants and bars — and inside one of the world's busiest airports.
+ATLANTA (AP) — Atlanta's city council has approved a far-reaching ban on smoking and vaping in restaurants and bars — and potentially one of the world's busiest airports.

-The Atlanta Journal-Constitution reports that city council members approved the ban on Monday.
+City council members approved the ban on Monday, The Atlanta Journal-Constitution reported .
 It covers cigarettes, cigars and electronic cigarettes.
 If signed by the mayor, it would take effect on Jan.
 2, 2020.

 Hartsfield-Jackson Atlanta International Airport is one of the few major U.S. hubs where people can still smoke inside designated rooms.

-The Centers for Disease Control and Prevention said in a 2017 report that most busy U.S. airports ban smoking in all indoor areas.
+Most of the busiest airports in the U.S. ban smoking in all indoor areas, the Centers for Disease Control and Prevention said in a 2017 report .

 Denver International Airport last year closed the last of its indoor smoking lounges and is now smoke-free indoors.
+Others with total bans on smoking indoors include O'Hare International Airport in Chicago; Los Angeles International Airport; Dallas Fort Worth International Airport; and Charlotte Douglas International Airport in North Carolina.

+As of Jan.
+2, 2019, all but five of the 35 busiest U.S. airports were completely smoke-free indoors, according to the American Nonsmokers' Rights Foundation .
+Those still allowing smoking in designated places inside included Dulles International Airport near Washington D.C., along with airports in Atlanta; Las Vegas; and Nashville, Tennessee.

+In Atlanta, some tobacco and vape stores, private clubs and cigar bars would be exempt from the ban, the Journal-Constitution reported.
+So it wasn't immediately clear whether the ban would apply to all of the businesses inside Atlanta's airport.
+Airport officials had no immediate comment Tuesday.